 Let it cook for about 4 minutes on each side if it is one-inch thick or longer if it is thicker.
 If you want to flip the fish, make sure to use a wide spatula to support the fish’s entire length.

-Using aluminum foil when cooking the fish will take longer, but it will also even out the cooking process.
+Grilling in foil when cooking the fish will take longer, but it will also even out the cooking process.
 So if you use one, make sure to let the fish stay longer for about 5 minutes.

 Let the Rockfish Rest